RealBonus/CommandLineParser/README.md

 command -argument parameter -argument 'complex parameter' nextCommand -argument >> thirdCommand
 ```

-Where 'command' - a command from list bellow, '-argument parameter' - list of arguments with (o without) parameters, passed to command.
+Where 'command' - a command from list bellow, '-argument parameter' - list of arguments with (or without) parameters, passed to command.

 All commands support '-help' argument, which will display detailed command description and list of supported arguments.